 With respect to portable ramps, the ADA legislative history specifically mentions portable ramps as a viable option for some vehicles.
-The principal complaint about portable ramps has usually been the possibility of slipping which the Board believes is ad equately addressed by the requirement that the ramp be firmly attached to the rail car or platform when in use for boarding and alighting.
+The principal complaint about portable ramps has usually been the possibility of slipping which the Board believes is ad equately addressed by the requirement that the ramp be firmly attached to the car or platform when in use for boarding and alighting.
 Several commercially available portable ramps have brackets which are attached to the car and which permit quick connect and disconnect.
 Others have a hole-and-pin arrangement which allows for firm attachment while in use.
-The definition of "firmly attached" in this case means that the ramp does not move enough to allow a gap between car and ramp greater than 5/ 8 inch under any conditions, not necessarily that the ramp be rigid ly attached.
+The definition of "firmly attached" in this case means that the ramp does not move enough to allow a gap between car and ramp greater than 5/8 inch under any conditions, not necessarily that the ramp be rigid ly attached.

 (7) Stowage.
 A compartment, securement system, or other appropriate method shall be provided to ensure that stowed ramps or bridge plates, including portable ramps or bridge plates stowed in the passenger area, do not impinge on a passenger's wheelchair or mobility aid or pose any hazard to passengers in the event of a sudden stop.

-This section of the guidelines addresses the provision of a stowage compartment, securement system, or other means of ensuring that the ramp does not pose a hazard.
-In many situations where portable ramps are currently used, the ramp is simply set inside the passen ger compartment, sometimes leaning against the passen ger's mobility aid, where it could cause injury in a sudd en stop.
-Some ramps automatically stow in a pocket under the floor or are folded back over the step cover p late.
+This section of the final guidelines addresses the provision of a stowage compartment, securement system, or other means of ensuring that the ramp does not pose a hazard.
+In many situations where portable ramps are currently used, the ramp is simply set inside the passenger compartment, sometimes leaning against the passenger's mobility aid, where it could cause injury in a sudden stop.
+Some ramps automatically stow in a pocket under the floor or are folded back over the step.
+At least one manufacturer provides a storage area immediately inside the door as part of the hand rail configuration.

 (8) Handrails.
-If provided, handrails shall allow persons with disabilities to grasp them from outside the car while starting to board, and to continue to use them throughout the boarding process, and shall have the top between 30 inches and 38 inches above the ramp surface.
+If provided, hand rails shall allow persons with disabilities to grasp them from outside the car while starting to board, and to continue to use them throughout the boarding process, and shall have the top between 30 inches and 38 inches above the ramp surface.
 The handrails shall be capable of withstanding a force of 100 pounds concentrated at any point on the handrail without permanent deformation of the rail or its supporting structure.
 The handrail shall have a cross-sectional diameter between 1-1/4 inches and 1-1/2 inches or shall provide an equivalent grasping surface, and have eased edges with corner radii of not less than 1/8 inch.
 Handrails shall not interfere with wheelchair or mobility aid maneuverability when entering or leaving the car.

 These handrail specifications are similar to those required on lifts (see previous discussion).

-The Board generally recognizes that "short" ramps and bridge plates do not need hand rails while "long" ones may.
+The Board generally recognizes that "short" ramps and bridge plates do not need handrails while "long" ones may.
 Unfortunately, there is no general agreement on the definition of "short" or "long."
-Since most ramps and bridge plates will probably be "short" in some sense, the Board has not made the provision of hand rails on ramps or bridge plates mand atory.
+Since most ramps and bridge plates will probably be "short" in some sense, the Board has not made the provision of handrails on ramps or bridge plates mand atory.
 The Board will further review this issue when the guidelines are revised and updated.